aws-solutions-library-samples/aws-batch-arch-for-protein-folding/README.md

 1. Download several container images from a public ECR repository and push them to a new, private repository in your account.
 Also download a .zip file with the example notebooks and other code into a CodeCommit repository.
 1. Create the launch template, compute environments, job queues, and job definitions needed to submit jobs to AWS Batch.
 1. (Optional) If requested via a template parameter, create and run a Amazon Lambda-backed custom resource to download several open source proteomic data sets to the FSx Lustre instance.

+### 5.2.
+Cost

+There are two types of cost associated with this stack:

+- Ongoing charges for data storage, networking, and (optional) SageMaker Notebook Instance usage.
+- Per-job charges for EC2 usage and data transfer.

+Here are the estimated costs for using the default stack to run [100](https://calculator.aws/#/estimate?id=b1f0310e7266ad45644d3aefaa16f00e11ac1af6) and [5,000](https://calculator.aws/#/estimate?id=8237529417cf8fb38468e6aa8fcf1e6ba9bca527) jobs per month.

+To minimize costs, set the `MultiAZ` and `LaunchSageMakerNotebook` options to **N** when creating the stack.
+This will eliminate the intra-region data transfer costs between FSx for Lustre and EC2 as well as the SageMaker Notebook hosting costs.

 -----